Secreto31126/whatsapp-api-js/README.md

 Once you are done, click the administrate button, and subscribe to the messages event.

 And that's it!
 Now you have a functioning Whatsapp Bot connected to your server.
-For more information on the setup process for specific environments, check out the [Environments.md file](https://github.com/Secreto31126/whatsapp-api-js/blob/main/ENVIRONMENTS.md).
+For more information on the setup process for specific runtimes and frameworks, check out the [Environments.md file](https://github.com/Secreto31126/whatsapp-api-js/blob/main/ENVIRONMENTS.md).

 ## Examples and Tutorials